neobliviscaris/getting-cleaning-data-cp/README.md

  This repository contains the following files:

-- 'run_analysis.R': The script described in the course project page.
+- run_analysis.R: The script described in the course project page.

  This file assumes it is being run inside the "UCI HAR Dataset" folder resulting from unzipping the provided 'getdata-projectfiles-UCI HAR Dataset.zip'